dirkschumacher/losep/README.md

 model <- glm(y ~ -1 + x, data = data, family = "binomial")

 # throws an error if the data is seperable
 # uses any compatible loaded solver
 tryCatch(assert_no_separation(model), error = print)
-#> <simpleError: Seperation detected in your model in the following variables:
+#> <simpleError: Separation detected in your model in the following variables:
 #> x3>

 # or solve it using GLPK with the option presolve